 This attitude of mine is part-intended and I can accept, as with most scepticism, that I may over-state my case from time to time.
-So, let me say more on this topic.
+So, let me use this page to say more on this topic.

 Research can contribute to the advancement of good practice in the delivery of therapeutic services.
 It can test out what we do in an objective fashion.
-In this respect, it is the small, safe experiment of ‘Standing Back‘ described right at the bottom if this hyper-linked page.
+In this respect, it is an example of the small, safe experiment of ‘Standing Back‘ described right at the bottom if that hyper-linked page.

 Also, there is more call for ‘client’ participation in these processes, say, in relation to the management of suicidal responses.
 This is where you come in.
 Throughout this website I encourage the use of records as everything you write could be valid evidence.

 John Mayer and Noel Timms, (1970) The Client Speaks, London, Routledge, 1970

 There is a whole body of research built around this theme.
 A typical example would be: Barry L. Duncan and Scott D. Miller (2000) The Client’s Theory of Change: Consulting the Client in the Integrative Process in The Journal of Psychotherapy Integration, Vol. 10, No. 2, 2000.

 Despite these significant advances, Norcross (1997) suggests that the integration field invites confusion and irrelevancy unless the immense differences are defined, and the ‘‘me and not me’’ are established (p.
 87).
 This comment overlooks the further complication of ‘us’.
 It assumes that – for tidy research – there needs to be a separation of me and not me.
 That is a design problem for researchers as ‘us’ is not the same as ‘you and me’, it is you-with-me.
 A rather unique entity in its own right.

 What other problems arise when trying to translate research into small, safe experiments?